lean-delivery/lean-delivery.github.io-src/content/articles/1_contribution_guide.rst

    git push

-6. It will be ran a CD pipeline with rst syntax checker, and if it will be passed successfully, will be placed a comment with a link where you can preview your changes to the current commit.
+6. It will be ran a CD pipeline with rst syntax checker, and if it will be passed successfully, will be placed a comment with links of preview site and CD pipeline status to the current commit.

 You could see a build status here https://gitlab.com/lean-delivery/lean-delivery-github-io-src/-/jobs/